Ex-ce-pt/uni-notes/Biological Chemistry/Interactions between molecules.md

-The stronger the interactions, the higher the boiling point of the compound.
+The stronger the interactions, the higher the melting & boiling points of the compound.
-Interactions here are listed in decreasing order of force.
+Interactions here are listed in decreasing order of strength.

 > Life is hard.
 Compounds almost always have multiple different interaction types (eg. when there's a [hydrogen bond](#Hydrogen%20bonding), there's necessarily a [dipole-dipole](#Dipole-dipole%20interaction) bond as well).
 What's usually important is which interaction is the strongest.